wywong/CS304/README.md

 Install packages by running: `pip install -r requirements.txt`

+Create a file database.cfg containing host, username, password, and the database name.

+For example:
+`
+localhost
+testuser
+01189998819991197253
+cs304
+`

 To run `python site.py`

 Open `localhost:5000` in the web browser of your choice.